sherryzhuyu/learngit/readme.txt

 Git tracks changes of many files.
 Something happened.
 correct 1.
-Creating a new branch is quick and simple.
+Creating a new branch is quick and simple.It’s a dev2 test.